sorae42/ressdit/README.md

 To subscribe to a subreddit:

-1. Go to a subreddit or meta feed you like example: https://www.reddit.com/r/Touhou/
+1. Go to a subreddit or meta feed you like example: https://www.reddit.com/r/Touhou
-2. Change the domain name to the server domain: https://localhost:8080/r/Touhou.json
+2. Change the domain name to the server domain: https://localhost:8080/r/Touhou
 3. Subscribe to the url in your favorite feed reader.

+NOTE: Please **DO NOT** append `.json` to the url path.
+They are deprecated in this fork.

 ### OAUTH